ASU-VDA-Lab/ECO-CHIP/README.md

 ```

+## Artifact

+This artifact is released on Zenodo and contains two parts.
+The first is [ECO-CHIP](https://github.com/ASU-VDA-Lab/ECO-CHIP) submodule from GitHub (current GitHub repository), and the second is a folder that consists of experiments performed using ECO-CHIP.
+The appendix section in the paper describes the installation of our artifact, ECO-CHIP, and the procedure to reproduce the results in the paper.

+The artifact directory is available on [ECO-CHIP-Zenodo-Artifact-Link](https://zenodo.org/records/10223759) and has a detailed description of regenerating the results in the paper.

 ## Citation

-If you find ECO-CHIP useful or relavent to your research, please kindly cite our paper:
+If you find ECO-CHIP useful or relevant to your research, please kindly cite our paper:

 ```bibtex
 @misc{sudarshan2023ecochip,